-$5{:}3$ This cluster is comprised solely of ORFs from $4{:}2$ and $4{:}1$ which are completing the schizont stage.
+5:3 This cluster comprised solely ORFs from 4:2 and 4:1 which are completing the schizont stage.

 5:1 This cluster contains 524 ORFs that are highly expressed in the late schizont stage and which have early-ring stage annotations.
-This is consistent with prior findings of "approximately 550 such genes" [2].
+This is consistent with prior findings of "approximately 550 such genes" [Bozdech et al. 2003].

-7 Gantt chart view
+3.3 Gantt chart view

-A second way one may interpret the results is by using Gantt Charts [16], bar graphs for visualizing data with a temporal component.
+A second way one may interpret the results is by using Gantt Charts [Clark 1952], bar graphs for visualizing data with a temporal component.
 In GOALIE, these graphs are available for each ontology term within the dataset.
-They are comprised of one bar per window, color coded to show the processes' overall expression level in that window.
+They contain one bar per window, color coded to show the processes' overall expression level in that window.
 This expression (i.e., up, down, normal, inactive - colored red, green, yellow and black respectively) is computed using the cluster centroids for each cluster in which the ontology term and its descendants appear.
 These charts facilitate summarization of the data, as users may choose to view the graphs for all terms or a selected subset of terms.
 Note that there is some information loss in this process, but the charts are intended to help make sense of the cluster graph.
 Allowing users to get an overall sense for how a process is regulated is helpful to that end.
-For example, in the case of the IDC (a chart depicting a small subset of its GO terms is shown in fig 3.), we see that "DNA replication initiation" is upregulated in windows 3 and 4.
-This is consistent with our identification of those windows as the Trophozoite and Schizont stages, as replication was identified as a process active during these stages in [2].
+For example, in the case of the IDC (a chart depicting a small subset of its GO terms is shown in fig 3.), we see that "DNA replication initiation" is up-regulated in windows 3 and 4.
+This is consistent with our identification of those windows as the Trophozoite and Schizont stages, as replication was identified as a process active during these stages in [Bozdech et al. 2003].